 How do I get my results and what do I do with them?

-After the test we will offer a free consult with a Physician, review your health and fitness goals, share what a Physician does, and discuss your test results.
+After the test we will review your health and fitness goals, share what a Physician does, and discuss your test results.
 Depending on your goals and test results we will discuss the best way to utilize the results to achieve your goals.

 How long should I wait before scheduling my next test?